The best home and auto insurance bundles

 Fact-checked with HomeInsurance.com

 When it comes to insurance, it’s highly likely that you’ll have more than one item of significant value that you’ll want to protect.
-Some people may think that in order to find the best rates for home and auto insurance, it’s best to pinpoint individual deals for each.
+Some people may think that in order to find the best rates for home and auto insurance, it’s best to pinpoint individual policies for each.
 However, one of the best ways to save money on your home and auto insurance needs is by finding a home and auto insurance bundle.

 Many insurance carriers offer home and auto insurance bundles that offer home and car owners the same level of protection for less money.
-Not only is this a great way to save on costly insurance needs, but it also simplifies the claims process since you’ll only be dealing with one carrier.
+Not only is this a great way to save on costly insurance needs, but it also simplifies the claims process since you’ll usually only be dealing with one carrier.
 We’ve helped break down the best auto and home insurance bundles to take the guesswork out of your shopping experience.

 What is a home and auto insurance bundle?

 A home and auto insurance bundle is a way in which insurance carriers offer home and auto insurance products at a discounted rate to policyholders.
 This way, you still get the same level of coverage that you need without having to pay more than necessary.

 In addition to savings, home and auto insurance bundles may help you save time with processing claims.
 Rather than going to two separate entities, you only have one contact to call to submit an insurance claim.

 How bundling home and auto insurance works

 Bundling home and auto insurance is a fairly simple process.
 Essentially, you only need to find an insurance provider that offers both products.
 Providers like Allstate make it easy with its website — you can build your own bundle.
 Select a home and auto insurance bundle from the provider and within a few clicks of a button, you’ll receive a personalized quote for your premium.